thegymnasium/seemingly-seamless/slides-footer.md

 Notes:
 - The unified site footer - this looks the same across the eleventy static site and the MFEs
 - The only difference is the links in the MFE/theme version point back to the static site
-- no need for "state" awareness (rephrasing)
+- no need for "state" awareness